Senior Fitness Tips to Keep You Healthy Without Breaking the Bank

 For example, take advantage of the National Park Service’s Senior Pass, and go for a walk or jog in some of the most beautiful landscapes in the country.
 If you are feeling especially restless, races and fun runs across the country usually offer discounted entry fees for seniors.
 To find runs in your area, RunGuide.com can show you where to go and help you compare prices.

 One of the most effective programs for seniors looking to live healthy is Silver Sneakers.
-An all-inclusive health and wellness program, it is free to all senior citizens through select Medicare plans.
+An all-inclusive health and wellness program, it is free to senior citizens through select Medicare plans.
 Silver Sneakers offers a large collection of videos and online classes to show you how to do various exercises and workouts, perfect for working out at home.
-Their app also provides nutrition workshops for healthy eating.
+Its app also provides nutrition workshops for healthy eating.
 In short, if you want to work out on your own in your home, Silver Sneakers is an invaluable tool to help you live a healthier life.

 Save at the Gym and Fitness Classes

 Silver Sneakers also partners with major gym brands, including Planet Fitness, LA Fitness and Esporta, offering free or discounted membership.
-There is something to be said about the convenience of having all the workout equipment you need in one place, and several like-minded people ready to help.
-Many gyms also offer classes and personal training for no additional charge, or discounted prices for members.
+There is something to be said about the convenience of having all the workout equipment you need in one place and several like-minded people ready to help.
+Many gyms also offer classes and personal training for no additional charge or discounted prices for members.

 Even without Silver Sneakers, you may find out that there are free community centers in your area.
 Besides that, many cities have free exercise equipment in public parks.
+And don’t forget churches.
+Some have fitness centers and allow non-members to join for a monthly fee.

 Finally, if you live in a retirement community or age-restricted community, you should see what amenities are covered by your fees.
 In many cases, access to fitness equipment or classes is factored into your amenities fees.
 PrivateCommunities.com has a search function that allows you to search communities by price and amenities, so you can find the best deal for you and your lifestyle.